 POP3 (post office protocol) - For checking and receiving email, once downloading a copy of an email from your mail server it’s usually removed from the server.
 This is normally only good for a single device.

-IMAP (internet mail access protocol) - For checking and receiving email, once downloading a copy of an email from your mail server it’s usually removed from the server.
-This is normally only good for a single device.
+IMAP (internet mail access protocol) - For checking and receiving email, once downloading a copy of an email from your mail server it is NOT usually removed from the server.
+This is good for having multiple devices sync up a mailbox.

 SMTP (simple mail transfer protocol) - For sending email, not only is this used between your device and your mail server, but also used by your mail server to send the message along to the destination mail server.